-Calgary: (February 15, 2018 meeting minutes)
+Calgary: (Feb 15, 2018 Meeting Minutes)

-While staff was attending client's private speech therapy at client's home, speech therapist was trying to encourage client to engage in the activity & throw a balloon.
-When client refused, therapist grabbed client to guide her.
-Client became upset, pulled away & threw a box of candies to staff.
+While staff was attending a client's private speech therapy at the client's home the speech therapist was trying to encourage the client to engage in an activity.
+When the client refused the therapist intervened to guide them.
+The client became upset, pulled away and threw a box of candies at staff.
 The box grazed the shoulder of the staff causing no injury.

-NOTE: Speech therapist not associated with ICE, guardian was present during incident.
+NOTE: The Speech therapist is not associated with ICE, the guardian was present during the incident.

-Recommendations: Staff will no longer be attending client's speech therapy sessions.
-CSC & CRM will explore other forms of communication tools for be used with staff (i.e. apps on iPad, PEC system etc.)
+Recommendations: Staff will no longer be attending the client's speech therapy sessions.
+CSC and CRM will explore other forms of communication tools to be used with staff (i.e. apps on iPad, PED system etc.)

-Near Miss Investigation completed January 9, 2018
+Near Miss investigation completed Jan 9, 2018

 Staff assisted client in the parking lot of the Bowling Depot.
-Parking lot was snow covered & icy client was holding on to staff's left shoulder.
-While walking client became scared of the unfamiliar area, leaned her body against staff & grabbed staff's back of the neck.
-Staff stopped walking, asked client to let go which client immediately did.
+The parking lot was snow covered and icy; the client was holding on to staff's left shoulder.
+While walking the client became scared of the unfamiliar area they leaned their body against the staff and grabbed staff's back of the neck.
+Staff stopped walking, asked the client to let go which client immediately did.
 No injury was noted by staff.
-Staff & client continued to the bowling depot, staff re-assuring the client was safe & walkways were clear.
+Staff and client continued to the bowling depot with staff re-assuring the client they were safe and walkways were clear.

-Recommendations: Staff is safer if the staff place their hand under the forearm of the client to provide reassurance to client.
-Take AC-CESS whenever possible to avoid parking lots.
+Recommendations: Staff is safer if the staff place their hand under the forearm of the client to provide reassurance to the client.
+Take ACCESS whenever possible to avoid parking lots.
 Park in handicap stalls when possible to shorten walking time on icy/snowy parking lots.
-Explore using wheelchair with client when icy/snowy conditions to avoid client walking & feeling scared on snow covered pathways.
-Look into purchasing ice grips for client for her to feel safer when
+Explore using wheelchair with the client when icy/snowy conditions to avoid client walking and feeling scared on snow covered pathways.
+Look into purchasing ice grips for the client for her to feel safer.
+Near Miss investigation completed

-Near Miss Investigation completed.